demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/etherealemil-UsualScrap/README.md

 Costs 115 credits, Weighs 5

-The Tool Box can be used to dismantle landmines and turrets and will produce scrap when done successfully.
+The Tool Box can be used to dismantle traps and will produce scrap when done successfully.

-- To dismantle a trap, look at it, press and hold the Left Click button, and listen for the sound effect playing, the sound means it's working.
-It is a bit wonky when crouching, when around weird geometry, or when the vanilla traps are changed (like bigger landmines).
+To dismantle a trap, walk near it and hold left click without moving.
+After a short period of time (that depends on the trap) the trap will be dismantled and drop a piece or pieces of scrap.
-- Landmines produce 1 piece of scrap and take 6 seconds to dismantle.
+	- Turrets take 10 seconds to dismantle.
-- Turrets produce 2-3 pieces of scrap and take 12 seconds to dismantle.
+	- Landmines take 5 seconds to dismantle.

 </details>